thanhdo1991/d8-theming-guide/bartik/explore-the-files-of-bartik.md

 ## Explore Bartik's CSS libraries

-Take a look at _bartik.libraries.yml _and notice how all of Bartik's CSS files in its _css _directory are listed here under the `global-styling`key.
+Take a look at \_bartik.libraries.yml \_and notice how all of Bartik's CSS files in its \_css \_directory are listed here under the `global-styling`key.

+## Explore preprocess functions in bartik.theme

+Open _bartik.theme _.
+This is a PHP file \(known in previous versions of Drupal as _template.php_\) containing PHP functions, mostly preprocess hooks.
+In Bartik's ".theme" file, you'll find functions that implement a variety of preprocess hooks, altering and adding variables to various template files.